Lenny Taylor (American football)

-Leonard Moore Taylor (born February 15, 1961) is an American former professional football wide receiver in the National Football League (NFL) and Arena Football League (AFL).
+Leonard Moore Taylor (born February 15, 1961) is an American former professional football player who was a wide receiver in the National Football League (NFL) and Arena Football League (AFL).
+He played college football for the Tennessee Volunteers.

 Biography

 Taylor was born Leonard Moore Taylor on February 15, 1961, in Miami, Florida.

 Career

 Green Bay Packers

 Taylor was selected by the Green Bay Packers in the twelfth round of the 1984 NFL draft and played with the team that season.

 Washington Commandos

 After sitting out for two seasons, Taylor played for the Washington Commandos of the Arena Football League.

 Atlanta Falcons

 After two seasons away from the NFL, he played with the Atlanta Falcons during the 1987 NFL season as a scab during the 1987 NFL strike.

 Detroit Drive

 Taylor joined the Detroit Drive in 1988, helping the team win ArenaBowl II.

 He played at the collegiate level at the University of Tennessee.